Candlestick Patterns

 falling 3 methods candlestick pattern

-The bearish Falling Method consists of two long black lines bracketing 3 or 4 small ascending white candlesticks, the second black line forming a new closing low.
+The bearish Falling Method consists of two long black lines bracketing 3 or 4 small ascending white candlesticks.
+The final black line must form a new closing low to complete the pattern.

 Evaluation

-While candlesticks may offer useful pointers as to short-term direction, trading on the strength of candlestick signals alone is not advisable.
-To improve trading accuracy candlesticks should be combined with volatility, volume, support/resistance and trendlines.
+Although candlesticks offer useful pointers as to short-term direction, trading on their signals alone is not advisable.
+To improve trading accuracy combine with volatility, volume, support/resistance and trendlines.
 See: How to Trade Candlestick Chart Patterns.
-Jack Schwager in Technical Analysis conducted fairly extensive tests with candlesticks over a number of markets with disappointing results.
+Jack Schwager, in Technical Analysis, conducted fairly extensive tests with candlesticks over a number of markets, but the results were disappointing.